Peter A. Flach

 LinkedIn

-News | Join our Centre for Doctoral Training in Interactive Artificial Intelligence | Read my AAAI paper on "Performance Evaluation in Machine Learning: The Good, The Bad, The Ugly and The Way Forward" (slides) | Watch me discuss our SubSift reviewer matching system for Communications of the ACM | Check out my machine learning book | Find out about Background Check as presented at ICDM | Find out about Precision-Recall-Gain curves as presented at NIPS | Read my encyclopedia entry on Classifier Calibration |
+News | Join our Centre for Doctoral Training in Interactive Artificial Intelligence | Read my AAAI paper on "Performance Evaluation in Machine Learning: The Good, The Bad, The Ugly and The Way Forward" (slides) | Watch me discuss our SubSift reviewer matching system for Communications of the ACM | Check out my books on machine learning and Prolog | Find out about Beta Calibration as presented at AISTATS | Find out about Background Check as presented at ICDM | Find out about Precision-Recall-Gain curves as presented at NIPS | Read my encyclopedia entry on Classifier Calibration |

 Short bio